BECOME OUR PARTNER

 The Minister has powers under the Migration Act 1958 to replace a decision of a merits review tribunal on a person’s case with a decision that is more favourable to that person if the Minister thinks it is in the public interest to do so.

-You should not assume that your request will be referred to the Minister.
+You should not assume that your request for ministerial intervention will be referred to the Minister.
 The Minister does not have to look at your case and does not have to intervene.
 Most requests are finalised by the Department in accordance with the Minister’s guidelines.
 Only a small number of requests are referred to the Minister.

 “WE WILL NOT TAKE ON YOUR CASE